Research Promotion Grant Scheme

 NDA Research Promotion Scheme 2025-26

-We are open to studies examining the relationship between disability and all marginalised groups and communities but in particular with Traveller and/or Roma populations.
+The NDA was open to proposals for research examining the relationship between disability and any marginalised groups but in particular with Traveller and/or Roma communities.
+We have awarded funding to the following three research projects:

 NDA Research Promotion Scheme 2023-24